top of page

 Bottom-line, companies can use blockchain technology as a foundation for a new generation of software that distributes code and enables transactions between users and machines without complex hierarchal server infrastructure.
 As we progress into this digital world, blockchain cybersecurity will become increasingly relevant in our day-to-day lives, so let’s get a head start before it’s too late.

-Now, if you’ll excuse me, I must go set up my iPad and start creating my collection of NFTs in an effort to pay off my student loans.
+Now, if you’ll excuse me, I must go set up my iPad and start creating my collection of NFTs to pay off my student loans.

-Follow Us, Like Us on Facebook, Instagram, LinkedIn, and Twitter.
+Follow Us on Facebook, Instagram, LinkedIn, and X.

 A special thank you to our guest blogger, Kendall Washington, M.S., who lives in Atlanta, GA.
 He is a Culture Changer, Networking Engineering Guru, and a Cybersecurity Sponge.